salesforce-ux/design-system/ui/components/rich-text-editor/flavors/bottom-toolbar/index.markup.md

-The reversed rich text editor renders the toolbar on the bottom.
+This rich text editor renders the toolbar on the bottom.